How Long Does It Take to Perform CPR on Average?

 General Guidelines for CPR Duration

-• CPR duration varies: Studies show that CPR typically lasts between 15 to 20 minutes, but cases have been recorded where CPR was performed for up to 67 minutes with a successful outcome.
+- CPR duration varies: Studies show that CPR typically lasts between 15 to 20 minutes, during which rescuers may deliver hundreds of compressions.
+Understanding the CPR Compression Count can help you visualize the physical and time demands involved.
+In some cases, CPR has been performed for up to 67 minutes with a successful outcome.

 Factors That Affect CPR Duration